mikewojtyna/design-patterns/tasks/task-4.md

 Use Composite pattern to improve the implementation of the `ProposalProcessor`.
 Write tests.

 ### Solution
 You can find solutions in the `solutions.crowdsorcery.task4` package.
-You can follow the `patterns.StrategyPattern` and `patterns.CompositePattern`.
+You can follow the `StrategyPattern` and `CompositePattern`.

 ## Discussion
 - How does the introduction of the composite affect the number of test cases that need to be verified?